skypyproject/skypy/README.rst

 follow the `Contributor Guidelines`_.

-For information on how to contribute see our `Contributor Guidelines`_.
+For further information on how to contribute see our `Contributor Guidelines`_.
 All communication relating to The SkyPy Project must meet the standards set out in the `Code of Conduct`_.